tentone/nunuStudio/README.md

 ### License

-- nunuStudio uses a MIT license that allow for commercial usage of the platform without any cost.
+- The project is distributed under a MIT license that allow for commercial usage of the platform without any cost.
 - The license is available on the project GitHub page